Enter your zip code

 If the short-term test findings are close to the 4 pCi/L mitigation threshold, the long-term test is advised.
 According to the state, a short-term test can be utilized to confirm an earlier test with extremely high radon levels.If the second results are comparable to the initial ones (4 pCi/L or above), mitigation should be considered.
 Additionally, the state recommends that those with high radon levels who also obtain their water from a private well test the water for radon.
 There are radon water testing kits available at your local radon mitigation dealers, online, and at most home improvement retailers.

-There are two ways to test; an at-home DIY test or testing performed by licensed and certified Radon Technicians.
+Also, there are two ways to test; an at-home DIY radon test or testing performed by licensed and certified Radon Technicians.
 You can always call your local National Radon Defense Dealer for the best assistance.
 Radon testing is easy and low-cost and has proven to save many lives.

 Radon is controllable but cancer isn’t.
 The decision always starts with you.